 Why choose Smart Learning Tuition?

 Preparing for grammar school 11+ exams is an anxious and stressful process for most parents and children.
 At Smart Learning Tuition there are only two experienced tutors who are also parents.
 Consequently, we know what you and your child are going through or will be going through.
 Our philosophy is simple: each pupil is like our own.
 We take this responsibility very seriously and we are extremely passionate about ensuring that each child passes.
-We aim to build a relationship with each child and parent so that we work together as a team.
-We advise parents from the outset that without this commitment and involvement in the process no child can pass the 11+ exam.
+Our aim is to build a relationship with each child and parent, so that we all work together as a team.
+We advise parents from the outset that without this commitment and involvement in the process, no child can pass the 11+ exam.
 If we feel that there is a problem, we will inform you immediately.
 If necessary, we may advise that a child is withdrawn from tuition if we feel he/she is not capable of competing in an 11+exam or if the child is not receiving the necessary home support.
-It is this up front and honest approach that has made us successful at what we do.
+It is this upfront and honest approach that has made us successful at what we do.